TomCrypto/epsilon/README.md

 alt="Renderer interface"/>
 </p>

 And below is how it looks on Windows.
-Note 'Cayman' is my GPU's marketing name.
-Also notice the curious border glitch, which will be fixed soon.
-Performance is not great at the moment for large scenes however the tree traversal has not yet been looked over.
+Note 'Cayman' is my GPU's brand name.
+The performance is not great at the moment for large scenes, as the datastructure's traversal code is more or less designed for CPU's (uses a stack):

 <p align="center">
 <img